JakMobius/Beelder/README.md

 #### Please, note that project is unfinished and is under heavy development now

 ## Why should I use Beelder?

-Let us imagine a game with lots and lots of resources: textures, sounds, UI stylesheets, models and so on.
-How'd you make a game bundle out of sources?
+What methods are available to assemble game sources (code, textures, stylesheets, models, ...) into a game bundle?

 - **Option 1: Build it manually.**
-  This is certainly the way to go, but no one does it.
+  This is certainly the way to go, but it does not apply to any large projects.
+It is very inconvenient.

 - **Option 2: Use bash script.**